gaobobo/opencv-pytorch_MachineVision/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gaobobo/opencv-pytorch_MachineVision/binder-release?urlpath=%2Fdoc%2Ftree%2Findex.ipynb)
 An online running environment is provided.
 After accessing [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gaobobo/opencv-pytorch_MachineVision/binder-release?urlpath=%2Fdoc%2Ftree%2Findex.ipynb), wait for the build to finish.
 Once completed, the Jupyter Notebook window will open automatically.

+[!IMPORTANT]

+PyTorch is not installed by default, because Binder servers do not provide GPUs and are not suitable for deep learning tasks.

 ### Run Locally

 To run locally, you need to clone the repository and install dependencies.
 The root directory of this repository provides a Conda environment configuration in [environment.yml](./environment.yml), which you can use to create the environment with the command: